Quantum origin of the primordial fluctuation spectrum and its statistics: The standard picture for the primordial non-Gaussianities

-Within the standard approach, by non-Gaussianity, people refer to any small deviations in the observed fluctuations from the random field of linear, Gaussian, curvature perturbations.
-The curvature perturbations, $\Psi$, generate the CMB anisotropy, $\delta T/ T$.
-The linear perturbation theory gives a linear relation between $\Psi$ and $\delta T / T$ on large-scales (where the Sachs-Wolfe effect dominates) at the decoupling epoch, i.e. $\delta T / T \sim (1/3) \Psi$.
-It follows from the relation, $\delta T \propto \Psi$, that if $\Psi$ is Gaussian, then $\delta T$ is Gaussian, but what exactly does one mean by Gaussian at the observational level?.
+Within the standard approach, by non-Gaussianity, one refers to any small deviations in the observed fluctuations from the random field of linear, Gaussian, curvature perturbations.
+The curvature perturbations, $\Psi$, generate the CMB anisotropy, $\delta T/T$.
+The linear perturbation theory gives a linear relation between $\Psi$ and $\delta T/T$ on large scales (where the Sachs-Wolfe effect dominates) at the decoupling epoch, i.e., $\delta T/T \sim (1/3) \Psi$.
+It follows from the relation, $\delta T \propto \Psi$, that if $\Psi$ is Gaussian, then $\delta T$ is Gaussian, but what exactly does one mean by Gaussian at the observational level?

-One of the most important results of the inflationary paradigm is that the CMB anisotropy arises due to curvature perturbations which in turn are produced by quantum fluctuations.
-In the standard single field slow-roll scenario, these fluctuations are due to fluctuations of the inflaton field itself when it slowly rolls down its potential $V(\phi)$.
-Within this approach, the primordial perturbation is Gaussian; in other words its Fourier components are uncorrelated and have random phases.
+One of the most important results of the inflationary paradigm is that the CMB anisotropy arises due to curvature perturbations, which, in turn, are produced by quantum fluctuations.
+In the standard single-field slow-roll scenario, these fluctuations are due to fluctuations of the inflaton field itself, when it slowly rolls down its potential $V(\phi)$.
+Within this approach, the primordial perturbation is Gaussian; in other words, its Fourier components are uncorrelated and have random phases.
 When inflation ends, the inflaton $\phi$ oscillates about the minimum of its potential and decays, thereby reheating the Universe.

-In the inflationary paradigm, the perturbations of the field $\dphi$ and the perturbations of the curvature $\Psi$ are treated as standard quantum fields\footnote{In fact they are both part of a unified field $v$.} evolving in a classical quasi-De Sitter background space-time.
-The quantity of observational interest is called the power spectrum of the curvature perturbation $P_\Psi (k,\eta)$.
+In the inflationary paradigm, the perturbations of the field $\delta \phi$ and the perturbations of the curvature $\Psi$ are treated as standard quantum fields, \footnote{In fact, they are both part of a unified field $v$.} evolving in a classical quasi-de Sitter background space-time.
+The quantity of observational interest is called the power spectrum of the curvature perturbation $P_{\Psi} (k,\eta)$.
 The power spectrum is obtained from